CavemanKT/remoteAssistance/README.md

 #remote assistance.

-change the DATA.h headers in both client and server side.
+change the macro in DATA.h headers in both client and server side.